Can Dependent Pass holder work in Malaysia?

-Key Points to Note About Being a Dependant Pass Holder
+Key Points to Note About Being a Dependent Pass Holder

 Finding employment in Malaysia as a foreigner can be challenging.
 There are a lot of requirements which need to be met.
-There is also a substantial cost involved for companies, and finding the right company who is willing to sponsor your employment is where a lot of foreigners tend to struggle.
+There is also a substantial cost involved for companies and finding the right company who is willing to sponsor your employment pass is where a lot of foreigners tend to struggle.
 It’s not impossible, but it may prove to be a frustrating process.
-Managing your expectations in this scenario, can help you deal with searching for suitable employment in Malaysia.
-Expect the job search process to take some time, and know that you need to be patient and persistent.

 Finding suitable employment is easier if you’ve got a network of connections to help you.
 Knowing the right contacts can be a big help in this context.
 Browsing local expat forums where others might be facing a similar situation is another approach you could turn to.
 Alternatively, you may search local online recruitment websites like Jobstreet, Monster Jobs, and Scoot for employment opportunities.